 There's an attempt to get a Doctor Who monster catchphrase up and running by writer Chris Chibnall in 'Burn With Me' but the story around it isn't quite memorable enough to give it oomph.
 In fact, 42 suffers from being a bit forgettable.

 Even now bits of it are detaching themselves from me like icebergs.
 The constant corridors, the countdown, the dead and the dying.
 It's all a bit of a blur.

-Tennant is very fast talking and confident in this, which makes the Doctor's confession of fear a bit of a show stopper.
+Tennant is very fast-talking and confident in this, which makes the Doctor's confession of fear a bit of a show stopper.
 The Doctor doesn't show fear very often so we know that he's in trouble.
-Fortunately getting rid of the of the anti-matt...sorry venting the fuel does the job and the survivors can live happily ever after.
+Fortunately getting rid of the anti-matt...sorry venting the fuel does the job and the survivors can live happily ever after.

 The story ends with Martha's Mum, a sinister woman** and mention of Harold Saxon.
 I sense the seeds of a story arc being sown.

 *Don't get me started on Universal Roaming.
 I may start to foam at the mouth.